 What is Cloud Computing?

 Traditionally, a cloud is used in flowcharts and network diagrams to represent the internet.
-In today’s terms, cloud computing means the use of software development platforms, server, network infrastructure, storage and resources over the internet.
+In today’s terms, cloud computing means the use of software development platforms, servers, network infrastructure, storage and resources over the internet.

 The terminology of Cloud: